tusharxoxoxo/newstuff/README.md

 - [ ] Ratelimiting (upstash)

 we will be doing `git add -p` instead of `git add -a`, by this we will be effectively be doing mini code reviews for the changes we have made

+now come to the mock data, we need images, because this is gallery, but hosting your files directly from public has so much issues, such as bandwidth usage, should be avoid by our best of the abilites so for that we are going to be using upload thing, it does charge for the bandwidth at all